 Strawberry Sorbet with Mint (2 Ingredients, 5 Minutes!)

-All you need are a blender, two ingredients, and five minutes for this refreshing and healthy strawberry sorbet with mint.
+All you need are a blender, two ingredients, and five minutes to make refreshing and healthy strawberry sorbet with mint.

 IS SUMMER HERE YET?